 The County will primarily use the Office of the Prosecuting Attorney to obtain any necessary legal advice and representation in the investigation, defense or settlement of Claims.
 To the extent such costs exceed the amount budgeted for such purposes in a given year’s Baseline Cost, the County will request written approval for further funding from Sound Transit in accordance with Subsection 22.1.6.

-27.2.3 Payment of Claims – Pre-DSTT Transfer to ST
+27.2.3 Payment of Claims – Pre-DSTT Transfer to Sound Transit

 If the DSTT is transferred to Sound Transit, the County will use the Link Risk Fund to pay Sound Transit’s proportionate share of any settlement or adjudicated amount due for Third Party Claims arising prior to the effective date that the DSTT is transferred from the County to Sound Transit.
 If the Link Risk Fund is inadequate to make such payment, Sound Transit will deposit additional funds into the Link Risk Fund as necessary to enable the County to make such payment and to replenish the Link Risk Fund to the level as provided in Section 27.1.1.
 Provided, however, the Parties acknowledge that Third Parties may allegedly incur damages in the DSTT under circumstances other than boarding, deboarding, riding in or being struck by a Link train.
 The County will allocate all costs related to such an incident that is not clearly attributable to Link service between the County Risk Fund and the Link Risk Fund according to the percentage shares for DSTT Common Elements operation and maintenance costs in effect at the time of the incident, including but not limited to the costs of investigation, handling, settlement, litigation, and payment of any settlements or adjudicated amounts.
-If the DSTT is not transferred to Sound Transit, then the County will continue to manage Third Party Claims as provided in this Section 27.2.3.
+If the DSTT is not transferred to Sound Transit, then the County will continue to manage Third Party Claims as provided in Section 27.2.1 and pay for such claims as provided in this Section 27.2.3.

 27.2.4 Payment of DSTT Premises Liability Claims – Post Transfer to Sound Transit